-GREGORY M. SINGER is an associate at Lauro Law Firm.
+GREGORY M. SINGER is Senior Counsel at Lauro Law Firm.
 A native of Florida, Mr. Singer received his undergraduate education at the University of Florida, where he earned a Bachelor’s of Science degree with a major in Finance.
 Mr. Singer earned his law degree from the University of Minnesota, which he attended on a full academic scholarship.
 While in Law School, Mr. Singer served as a managing editor of the Minnesota Journal of Law, Science & Technology and interned as a content associate at the nation’s largest legal information and research company, Thomson Reuters.
 Upon returning to Florida, Mr. Singer sat for the Florida Bar Examination, where he scored in the 99th percentile state-wide, including the highest score in the area comprising Florida’s Second District Court of Appeal.

 Greg writes about emerging issues in the law at his blog GMSinger.com